julia-ulziisaikhan/nyt-comments/README.md

 ## Project summary

-We were interested in learning whether the sentiment makeup of comments on news articles can be used to predict if an article’s topic is political.
+We were interested in the text mining insights that could be gained from a NYT article's comments.
+We were also interested in capturing polarization, or divisiveness in opinion, in a given comment section.
 To do this we engineered a polarization metric, and calculated the proportions of comments with negative, positive, and neutral sentiment per article.
-Our model predictions were adequate, and we found that political articles tended to be more polarized and have higher negative sentiment comments.
+We found that political articles (compared to non-political articles) and Op-Eds (compared to non-Op-Eds) tended to be both **more polarized** and have **higher negative sentiment** comments and have **lower positive sentiment** comments.
+With the predictors of sentiment, polarization, and article word count,  our best binary classification model was able to predict whether an article was political or not with 20% classification error, 81% precision, and 86% recall.

 ## This repository includes...